Disability Policy Accomodations

 A faculty member who is notified of an approved accommodation may inform the Committee of special circumstances that the faculty member believes makes the accommodation unreasonable or inappropriate.
 The Committee may suspend or modify the approved accommodation for the particular situation if the concur with the faculty member.

 The accommodation plan will apply to the student throughout his/her tenure in dental school unless the disability changes.
-Each student shall, at the beginning of the school year provide the Associate Dean with certification that there has been no change in the disability.
+Each student shall, at the beginning of the school year provide the Assistant Dean with certification that there has been no change in the disability.
 If the disability has changed, then appropriate accommodations muse be determined as described above.

 Policy approved by the IUSD Admissions Committee and the Curriculum/Assessment Committee in December, 1999.